 The entire price of the SUT as configured during the test must be used, including all hardware (new purchase price), software (license charges) and hardware/software maintenance charges over a period of 5 years (60 months).
-In the case where the driver system provides functionality in addition to the RTE described in Clause 8.4.2, then the price of the emulated hardware/software described in Clause 9.2.2.1 are to be included.

 Comment 1: The intent is to price the tested system at the full price a customer would pay.
 Specifically prohibited are the assumption of other purchases, other sites with similar systems, or any other assumption which relies on the principle thatthe customer hasmade any other purchase from the vendor.
 This is a one time, stand-alone purchase.